Divya-Kasina/Image-Denoising-with-Convolutional-Autoencoders/README.md

 1.Loading and Preparing Data.

-2.Loads a dataset of images (e.g., CIFAR-10).
+2.Loads a dataset of images (MNIST, CIFAR-10).

 3.Normalizes images so pixel values lie between 0 and 1.